Aswinadi821/audible_/README.md

 # audible_
-This project deals with converting the image to text format and converting it into voice format
+This project deals with converting the image to text format and converting it into voice format.